tsuACM/truman_acm_website/index.markdown

 # Meetings

-**ACM has switched to weekly meetings this year!**

-**Meetings this semester have moved to Violette Hall 1144!**
+**We have moved back to Violette Hall 1148!**

-We hold meetings **every Monday in VH1144 at 6:00pm**.
+We hold meetings **every Monday in VH1148 at 6:00pm**.
 Executive meetings are held on Sundays on the second floor of Violette Hall.

 # Codeathon

+**The Codeathon has been moved.
+Please check back soon to see the updated dates.
+Thank you for your understanding.**

-ACM will be hosting a college-wide Codeathon from September 23rd - October 7th!
+ACM will be hosting a college-wide Codeathon this October!
 All skill levels and majors are welcome.
 Check out the [Codeathon][HT] page for more information.

 ## Next General Meeting

 *See the [events page][EV] for details about upcoming meetings.*

-**September 16th: Internship Panel**
+**September 23rd: TBD**